WilliamsDante/ai-startup-website/README.md

 # Part 1: Setup & Initial configuration

 ### Git Installation
-visit the git official website and download git for your operating system using the installation instructions
+visit the git official website and download git for your operating system using the installation instructions.

 ![git version](./img/01.%20git%20version.png)

 ### Git Repository
-* create or sign into a github
+* create or sign into a github.

-* click the + sign to create a new repository
+* click the + sign to create a new repository.

 ![new repository](./img/02.%20git%20repository%20.png)

 create a new repository with a `README`
-* Give a repository name (e.g. ai-startup-website)
+* Give a repository name (e.g. ai-startup-website).
-* Add a description and then click create repository
+* Add a description and then click create repository.

 ![create repository](./img/03.%20new%20repository%20.png)

 ### Cloning repository
-On your github repo page that you just created, click the `code` button and copy the HTTPS Url
+On your github repo page that you just created, click the `code` button and copy the HTTPS Url.

-* open your terminal or command prompt
+* open your terminal or command prompt.

 Create a folder `git-project` and change directory into the folder by running the `cd git-project`. create a directory named `ai-startup-website` inside the git-project folder and cd into the directory where you will clone the website by running the `git clone url`